eldipa/book-of-gehn/posts/logs/2019-08-04-Better-Compression-Log-Files-PoC.md

 Think in ``host evaluator: info No evaluator for``.
-It is very likely to be repeated several times but if its *frequency* is too low, several *other* lines could appear between one repetition and the other which may confuse and reduce the performance of the compressor.
+It is very likely to be repeated several times but if its *frequency* is too low, several *other* lines could appear between one repetition and the other that may confuse and reduce the performance of the compressor.

 Clustering the lines should bring them closer but if the operation